Your One on One Meeting With Your Boss is your Most Important Work Meeting - Here's How to Make it Count

 - How can I support you with your own boss?

 So those are the best questions to ask in One on Ones with your Boss which will improve your work life.
 Self Leadership is about taking control of your life to achieve what you want regardless of whether you have a good boss or a bad boss.
-And managing your boss starts with knowing what to say in One on One Meetings with your boss.
+Find out what to say and do in One on One Meetings with your boss.

 My Story of One on One Meetings with my Boss

 When I had my first one on one with my boss, I was extremely nervous.
 I didn't know what to expect and I didn't know what to do.
 I didn't know what to ask my boss.
 As someone with high standards I was extremely worried about having my work criticized.
 I worked hard but I had no idea what my boss thought of me because we had so little performance communications.
 And I was nervous that my boss would realise that I had no idea what to do in One on One meetings because none of my prior bosses had had one on one meetings with me.